MeganNyhan/CI_PP4_Donegal_Courts/README.md

 <img src="docs/mock-up/mock-up.png" alt="Mockup of my blog across multiple devices">
 <a href="https://donegal-courts.herokuapp.com/" alt="link to donegal courts blog" target="_blank" rel="noopener">Link to The Donegal Courts Blog</a>

+<p> In order to view this project correctly in github, please add the following into the terminal: "pip3 install -r requirements.txt"</p>

 ## Project Goals
 <ul>
     <li> The main goal of this project is to create a platform for locals of Donegal to have a place to read and stay informed about the goings on.</li>